jkelkar/vuetalk/README.md

 ### Example code: (slides contain reference to examples)
 ```
-00: Basic HTML set up which forms the basis of the rest of the code
+00: Basic HTML setup - forms the basis for the rest of the code
 01: Basic minimum Vue example - complete but trivial
 02: v-model two way binding example
 03: v-bind and v-on one way binding replacement for above
 04: v-bind with checkboxes and radio buttons
 05: event handling, conditionals and style binding
-06: Inline components a simple example
+06: Inline components - a simple example
-07: List rendering of list and object
+07: List rendering - list and object
 08: Style binding in a component
 09: Components with props and custom events